8 Types of Herons in Oklahoma

 Its habitat usually includes open fields, woodlands, and marshes close to water sources such as streams, lakes, and rivers.

-The Black-crowned Night-Heron often builds its nest in trees near water sources between April and May, laying 2 – 5 pale blue eggs which hatch in 3 – 4 weeks.
+The Black-crowned Night Heron often builds its nest in trees near water sources between April and May, laying 2 – 5 pale blue eggs that hatch in 3 – 4 weeks.

 A solitary night hunter mainly feeds on fish, frogs, crustaceans, insects, and even small reptiles.
 It flies low over the water on its short, powerful wings, making it an efficient predator.